In this article:

-Cash flow is critical to the success of every business.
-Today, we’ll explore how cash flow impacts a company’s financial decision-making and overall economic wellbeing and provide some fundamental information and specific guidance on managing cash flow.
+Cash flow is critical to the financial success of every business.
+Today, we will look at how it affects a company’s financial choices and economic health.
+We will also give basic information and clear advice on how to manage it.

 But don’t confuse cash flow with revenue and income.
 Revenue is the total amount of money a business takes in from selling products or services.
 It doesn’t take expenses into account.
 Income is the amount of earnings left over when expenses are deducted from revenue.